ZoneMinder/zoneminder/README.txt

    timestamp  at  the bottom of the image use  a  value  eight less than the image height.

-'Buffers' Tab
+`Buffers' Tab
    Image  Buffer Size - This option determines how many frames are  held  in  the ring buffer at any one  time.
-The  ring buffer  is the storage space where the last 'n' images  are kept,  ready  to be resurrected on an alarm  or  just  kept waiting  to be analysed.
+The  ring buffer  is the storage space where the last `n' images  are kept,  ready  to be resurrected on an alarm  or  just  kept waiting  to be analysed.
 It can be any value you like  with a  couple  of provisos, (see next options).
 However  it  is